rzzzwilson/Random-Stuff/MatrixFind/README.rst

 From a test suite of ONE, matrix_find.py works!

-My solution is about the same size as Keith's, but because it uses an explicit stack it takes longer: for a million executions, 2.6s versus 1.4s for mf.py.
+My solution is about the same size as Keith's, but because it uses an explicit stack it takes longer: for a million executions, mf.py takes 6.2s versus 149.7s for matrix_find.py.

 I'm sure I could make this faster, possibly by using the python stack rather than the explicit stack, but I don't care.
-It works and it's a bit shorter than I thoughht it would be.
+It works and it's a bit shorter than I thought it would be.
 Intellectual itch scratched!